-Erosion Control Permit: Required if construction activity disturbs between 1000 sq. ft. and .99 acres and is not part of a common plan of development.
+Erosion Control Permit: Required if construction activity disturbs between 1,000 sq. ft. and 0.99 acres and is not part of a common plan of development.
 Complete a West Linn Erosion Control Permit Application and provide plans as specified in 2.0064 or 2.0065 as applicable.

-Erosion Control 1200-CN Permit: The Department of Environmental Quality (DEQ) 1200-CN Erosion Control Permit is required for construction activities on sites between 1 and 4.99 acres in addition to developments under 1 acre, but part of a common plan of development or sale that will ultimately disturb 1 acre or more.
+Erosion Control 1200-CN Permit: The Department of Environmental Quality (DEQ) 1200-CN Erosion Control Permit is required for construction activities on site between 1 and 4.99 acres in addition to development of under 1 acre, but part of a common plan of development or sale that will ultimately disturb 1 acre or more.
 West Linn is authorized by DEQ to issue and inspect the 1200-CN permits.
 To obtain a 1200-CN permit the applicant must submit the required 1200-CN template style erosion control plans using the Clackamas County 1200-CN plan template and checklist to the City of West Linn for review and approval along with the West Linn Erosion Control Permit Application.
-Before applying for a 1200-CN Permit, you must have Land Use Approval and any required Corps of Engineers or Department of State Lands permits.
+Before applying for a 1200-CN Permit, you must have Land Use Approval and any required Corps of Engineers or Department of State Lands Permits.

-Erosion Control 1200-C Permit: Construction activities that will disturb over five acres or that discharge to a waterbody listed for turbidity or sedimentation on the most recently EPA-approved Oregon 303(d) list and is not addressed by a Total Maximum Daily Load requires the applicant to apply directly to DEQ for a 1200-C permit.
-City of West Linn staff are authorized to oversee and conduct inspections related to the 1200-C permits, however DEQ issues the permit at the conclusion of a required 14 day public comment period.
+Erosion Control 1200-C Permit: Construction activities that will disturb over five acres or that discharge to a waterbody listed for turbidity or sedimentation on the most recently EPA-approved Oregon 303(d) list and is not addressed by a Total Maximum Daily Load requires the applicant to apply direct to DEQ for a 1200-C permit.
+City of West Linn staff area authorized to oversee and conduct inspections related to the 1200-C permits, however, DEQ issues the permit at the conclusion of a required 14-day public comment period.

-2.0064 Application - Single Family Residential 1/2 Acre or Smaller
+2.0064 Application - Single Family Residential

-This applies only to the development of an individual, single residential lot 1⁄2 acre (21,780 square feet) and smaller with a valid, City-issued building permit.
-This abbreviated erosion control plan is required whenever the issuance of the building permit will result in the creation of more than 1000 square feet of soil disturbance.
-An application submittal shall include the competed erosion control permit form.
+This applies only to the development of an individual, single-family residential development with a valid, Cityissued building permit.
+An abbreviated erosion control plan is allowed whenever the issuance of the building permit will result in the creation of more than 1000 square feet but less than 1 acre of soil disturbance.
+An application submittal shall include the completed erosion control permit form.
 The site plan shall include the following information:

-- A. The plan view shall be no smaller than 1'' = 50' scale. - B. Building permit number and/or legal description, and the name, address, phone number, and mobile phone number of the person or party to whom the permit is issued. - C. The name, address, 24-hour phone number, mobile phone number, and fax number of the site steward responsible for erosion control at the project site throughout project duration. - D. Location and details of all proposed erosion and sedimentation control Best Management Practices in accordance with the Clackamas County Erosion Prevention and Sediment Control Planning and Design Manual.
+- A. The plan view shall be no larger than 1'' = 50' scale. - B. Building permit number and/or legal description, and the name, address, phone number, and mobile phone number of the person or party to whom the permit is issued. - C. The name, address, 24-hour phone number, mobile phone number, and fax number of the site steward responsible for erosion control at the project site throughout project duration. - D. Location and details of all proposed erosion and sedimentation control Best Management Practices in accordance with the Clackamas County Erosion Prevention and Sediment Control Planning and Design Manual.

-2.0065 Application - Sites Under 1 Acre
+2.0065 Application - Sites under 1 Acre